New Patients (909) 277-6919

 A dental crown can last for up to 30 years with proper oral hygiene and routine visits to the dentist office.
 Dental crowns will seal out future decay and protect the tooth from damage because they consist of durable material that lasts a long time.

-What if my tooth crown fell out?
+What if my tooth crown falls out?

 If your dental crown falls out, find it and keep it in a safe place.
 Do not use your tooth because it can cause sensitivity and pain.
 If your crown fell out, it could mean a couple of things.
 The most common issue is that it may not have been attached correctly.
 If you’ve had it for a while and it falls out, it means it’s time to get a new one.